GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 # tail(at_sea)  # check that the table ends with Start_trip = TRUE and some higher trip number
 ```

-Calculate and the average speed in 3 hour windows
+Calculate the average speed in 3 hour windows

 ``` r
 at_sea <- calc_avg_speed(at_sea)